Colors of Crisp Point, photo by John Rothwell

 Read on for lots more and historical photos.
 Terry adds that a visit to Crisp Point is a “must” for any lighthouse fans, as it remains one of the most desolate and beautiful locations in all of the Great Lakes.
 More about the lighthouse and its preservation at crisppointlighthouse.org.

-You can view Jim’s photo from October of 2013 background bigilicious and see more in his Autumn in Michigan slideshow.
+View John’s photo background bigtacular and see more in his slideshow.